bumbu/svg-pan-zoom/README.md

 For panning and custom zoom experiences take a look at [limit-pan example](http://ariutta.github.io/svg-pan-zoom/demo/limit-pan.html).

+### How to add animations

+Currently there're 2 wais of doing animation: via CSS or programatically - see #101 for more details.

 ### Errors for `object`/`embed` or dynamically loaded SVGs

 You have to ensure that the SVG is loaded and available in DOM before initializing the library.